-For this reporting period, the Other SSIP changed to fifty-one (51) projects in various phases as follows: sixteen (16) projects in pre-planning, twenty-six (26) projects in planning, bid and award, or design, four (4) projects in construction, four (4) projects in multi-phase, and one (1) project in closeout.
+For this reporting period, the Other SSIP remains at fifty-one (51) projects.
+Currently, the projects are the various phases as follows: eleven (11) projects in pre-planning, twenty-eight (28) projects in planning, bid and award, or design, seven (7) projects in construction, four (4) projects in multi-phase, and one (1) project in closeout.
 See Figure B below.